illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 ## Store Asset

 > Import at least one free asset from the [Unity Store](https://www.assetstore.unity3d.com/) and place it in the room.
-You will need a [free Unity account](https://id.unity.com/account/new) for this.
+You will need a [free Unity account](https://id.unity.com/account/new) to do this.
+The Oculus Integration asset does **not** count for this section.

 In the bottom pane, go to the "Asset Store" tab, right next to the "Scene" and "Game" tabs.